I. GROUP CLASSES

 Missed classes are not refunded or pro-rated.
 However, students are encouraged to utilize complimentary makeup options.
 Please notify the office of your plan to sit in on a different class for a makeup so that the staff may alert the teacher.
 Note that makeups must take place prior to the next regularly scheduled group class.

-Students in Saisons 101-105 classes may attend another session of the same class on a different day and time the same week as a makeup.
+Students may attend another session of the same class on a different day and time the same week as a makeup.
 All classes follow the same syllabus and so will cover the same material.
-If attending another class is not possible, 100-level students may schedule one private (one-on-one) 30-minute makeup session per term through the office.
 Additional one-on-one makeups will be billed at $38 per 45-minute session.
 Students who cancel or miss their scheduled complimentary one-on-one makeup will forfeit the makeup lesson.
 Makeups cannot be re-scheduled.

 Students of Edito classes or thematic classes may attend any other class at the same or similar CECR level as a makeup (for example, another Edito class or another themed class of a similar level) during the same week.